tylerchessman/PBI_FRED_EIA/README.md

 A custom Power BI Data Connector for the St. Louis Federal Reserve (FRED) and U.S. Energy Information Administration (EIA) database

 ### Summary
 The Enpublica data connector provides easy access to over 1 million economic and energy-related time series directly in Power BI.
 In addition to simple time series (i.e. date/value), the FRED and EIA databases also host a variety of multidimensional datasets.
-Finally, this connector exposes a small but growing set of supplemental datasets directly from Enpublica - including older historical data and a custom date dimension.
+Finally, this connector exposes a small set of supplemental datasets directly from Enpublica - including older historical data and a custom date dimension.

-### Getting Started - Prerequisites
+### Prerequisites
 Each data source requires its own api_key - which needs to be obtained directly from the respective publisher:
 * FRED - https://fred.stlouisfed.org/docs/api/api_key.html
 * EIA - https://www.eia.gov/opendata/register.php